biopragmatics/oquat/docs/invalids/prefix/vario.md

-# efo
+# vario: Variation Ontology

+This page summarize the different resources that reference `vario` but use local unique identifiers that do not match the standard pattern of ^\d+$.
+Of the 1 resources,
-The following 2 variants were found: ['VariO', 'Vario']
+2 variants on the standard prefix were found: ['VariO', 'Vario'].

-## `vario`
+## `vario`: Variation Ontology

-Identifiers for this prefix are given correctly in Variation Ontology.
+Identifiers for this prefix are given incorrectly correctly in `vario`.

 | external_xref   |   usages_count | usages                                                                                                                                                                                                                                                   |
 |-----------------|----------------|----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|